explorer2x/Markdown_repo/Sprint Log.md

 ## Chloe:

 - ABD WorkReport Compare Downloaded Report
-    * [] UAT
+    * [12/21/2023] UAT

+- ABD saving issue
+    * [12/21/2023] talk to team to validate saving #

 - Billing Audit (new carrier deploy: Kaiser & Cigna & HealthPartner )
-    * [] HealthPartner SIT
+    * [12/20/2023 - DONE] HealthPartner SIT

 - OPEX project
-    * [] audit result error
+    * [12/20/2023 - DONE] audit result error
-    * [12/05/2023-12/13/2023] test if running in local can fix issue - modified the code to running and storing the files locally on the desktop, run the local version when the current P drive version encounter any email sending failure.
+    * [12/05/2023-12/13/2023, 12/20/2023 - DONE] test if running in local can fix issue - modified the code to running and storing the files locally on the desktop, run the local version when the current P drive version encounter any email sending failure.
-    * [] test if increase RAM could fix the issue - test on a high-performance device on our side, added code to switch the Outlook account between the NHBC account and our personal Outlook account, depending on the environment. conduct a test with the same auditing materials on our device as soon as Rosa reports any email issues.
+    * [12/20/2023 - DONE] test if increase RAM could fix the issue - test on a high-performance device on our side, added code to switch the Outlook account between the NHBC account and our personal Outlook account, depending on the environment. conduct a test with the same auditing materials on our device as soon as Rosa reports any email issues.
-    * [] revise code if no other approach could fix the issue

-- ABD saving issue
-    * [] talk to team to validate saving #
+    * [12/20/2023 - DONE] change code to handle renaming error when have extra space in file name

 ## June: